vandmo/hju/README.md

 ## remove
 Removes a repository based on its folder name.

+## repositories
+Lists all managed repositories.
+Can be used as pipe input.

 ## status
 Prints a summary of the status of all child repositories.